- Michigan Northern Lights Viewing: When and Where to See the Northern Lights in Michigan

 Tahquamenon Falls is one of Michigan’s most-visited spots, and with good reason.
 It’s pure Michigan beauty at its natural best, and its practically free: all you need is a Michigan state park pass.

-It’s also a great place to experience the phenomenon of the northern lights.
+It’s also a great place to experience the phenomenon and capture the perfect Northern Lights photo.

 Photographing the Northern Lights